ropensci-training/2023-pkg-dev-rocket/content/taste-abilities/slides/index.en.md

 ------------------------------------------------------------------------

 ### Less code?
+Beyond using dependencies

-Feature creep: " excessive ongoing expansion or addition of new features in a product" <https://en.wikipedia.org/wiki/Feature_creep>
+Feature creep: "excessive ongoing expansion or addition of new features in a product" <https://en.wikipedia.org/wiki/Feature_creep>

 Okay to split the package.